shipyardapp/Shipyard-Documentation/docs/blueprint-library/rudderstack/rudderstack-check-sync-status.md

 ---
 id: rudderstack-check-sync-status
-title: Rudderstack Template - Check Sync Status
+title: Rudderstack Template - Check Sync Status (Deprecated)
 hide_title: true
-sidebar_label: Check Sync Status
+sidebar_label: Check Sync Status (Deprecated)
-description: Information about Shipyard's low-code Rudderstack Check Sync Status blueprint.
+description: Information about Shipyard's low-code Rudderstack Check Sync Status (Deprecated) blueprint.
 Check for the status of a Rudderstack source.
 The Vessel's exit code and status will match the status of the latest sync.
 keywords:
     - rudderstack
     - blueprint
     - template
 ---

-# RudderStack - Check Sync Status
+# RudderStack - Check Sync Status (Deprecated)

 ## Overview
+This Blueprint has been deprecated.
+Please use the vendor's "Trigger" Blueprint and set the "Wait for Completion" option to "True".
+Using this new option is free, more stable, and will complete faster.
+Read more about this change [here](https://www.shipyardapp.com/blog/orchestrate-data-tools-free).

 Check for the status of a Rudderstack source.
 The Vessel's exit code and status will match the status of the latest sync.

 ## Status Codes